 The Complainant engaged the Adviser for assistance with his immigration matters.
+The Complainant paid the Adviser \$4,000 for his services.

-The Adviser submitted an EOI which was successfully selected from the pool, however, due to serious medical issues, the Adviser was unable to continue acting on the Complainant's behalf following receipt of the Invitation to Apply for residence.
+The Adviser submitted an application for residence under the Skilled Migrant Category on behalf of the Complainant, however, due to serious medical issues, the Adviser was unable to continue acting on the Complainant's behalf following submission of the application.